Schachte/spotify-alarm-mac/README.md

 In the morning, at hh:mm, that particular song will play on Spotify.

-At any point after setting the alarm, press CTRL+C to quit the alarm.
+At any point after setting the alarm, go back to the Terminal window press CTRL+C to quit the alarm.
 From there you can type in a new command with a new time/song, should you change your mind.

 Enjoy!
 In the future, I can implement the ability to play a Playlist or Album or Radio.
 For now, it's just a single Song as the param.